 A: There is no minimum or maximum number of times you must participate during the season.
 You participate when you are available when a scheduling request is sent out during periods of extreme weather.
 We need a minimum of four people each session in order for a team to conduct outreach.

 Q: What will I be doing during outreach?

-A: During outreach, you check on individuals experiencing homelessness in the Georgetown catchment area.
-These wellness checks will include checking for signs of hypothermia, connecting individuals to city’s resources, and providing emergency supplies such as blankets and handwarmers.
+A: Conducting wellness checks with individuals experiencing homelessness in the Georgetown catchment area.
+These wellness checks will include checking for signs of hypothermia or hyperthermia, connecting individuals to city’s resources, and providing emergency supplies such as blankets, handwarmers, and water.

 Q: Are there supplies that I can donate to the HOT team?

 A: Yes!
 We are always in seek of new socks, gloves, winter hats and scarves.
 Unopened emergency (foil/thermal) blankets, hand warmers, and non-expired, pre-packaged granola bars are also welcome.
 These can be brought to the Center for Social Justice (Poulton Hall, Suite 130).
 You can also support HOT's work with a financial donation here.
 Please make sure to mark "CSJ Hypothermia Outreach Team" on your gift.

 - Hypothermia Hotline: 202-399-7093